Top US Cities that Need Mosquito Control

 Many people water too much or too little.
-How much water does your lawn need?
+How much water does your lawn actually need?
 You might think that the amount of water each lawn needs varies, but it actually doesn’t vary much.
 Your lawn needs about 1 -1 ½ inches of water each week to grow healthy and strong.
 More water than that can cause your yard to get saturated, which is one of the leading causes of disease, fungal growth, and soil compaction, all of which can result in unattractive, unhealthy grass.
 Too little water will dry your grass out and turn it yellow and parched.
 The key is to try and give your yard about that ideal inch of water each week – even during the winter.
 Watering the lawn is a year-round project.

 The good news is that if you live in a wet environment, you may not need to use sprinklers at all.
 If your lawn gets 1 -1 ½ inch of precipitation a week, then you don’t need to water your lawn yourself.
-Most people don’t need to water their lawn in the winter because the snow acts as the weekly precipitation the lawn needs.
+Most people don’t need to water their lawn in the winter because the natural rainfall or snow acts as the weekly precipitation the lawn needs.

 Watering Often Enough